 For SREB Four-Year 1-6 colleges and universities, only report data for bachelor's degree recipients.
 For SREB Two-Year Colleges with Bachelor's and in Two-Year 1-3 colleges, only report data for associate degree recipients.
-SREB Technical Institutes or Colleges 1-3 may skip this section because of the fluid nature of the shorter-term programs; special time to award guidelines for technical colleges and institutes may be developed in the future.
+SREB Technical Institutes or Colleges 1-3 may skip this section because of the fluid nature of the shorter-term programs.

-Time to Degree: For 2017-18 completers, determine the term of their first enrollment at the awarding institution.
+Time to Degree: For 2020-21 completers, determine the term of their first enrollment at the awarding institution.
 Calculate an unduplicated count of graduates by identifying second or additional awards at the same level in this same year.
 Use census-date files to determine enrollment.
 Once a student is identified as a graduate, their completion date (term) can be captured and compared to the census date (term) of their first enrollment at the awarding institution.